square/square-ruby-sdk/doc/api/terminal.md

 # Create Terminal Action

-Creates a Terminal action request and sends it to the specified device to take a payment for the requested amount.
+Creates a Terminal action request and sends it to the specified device.

 ```ruby
 def create_terminal_action(body:)